Next-Generation Reservoir Computing for Dynamical Inference: Methods

 The projection $P$ embeds (lifts) the state vector $\uuH$ into a higher-dimensional space, with $P(\uuH) = [p_1,p_2,p_3,...,p_M]$, where the dimension $M\gg 1$ is a free parameter, typically chosen to be sufficiently large.
 For this task, we construct the projection using a pseudo-random shuffled sequence of indices, which is deterministic and reproducible.

-First, we normalize the values of the input vector $\uu_H$ to lie within the unit interval $(0,1)$.
+First, we normalize the values of the input vector $\uu_H$ to lie within the unit interval $[0,1]$, as illustrated in Fig.~\ref{fig:ngrc_scheme}.
 To maintain numerical stability, a small positive margin $\epsilon>0$ is introduced, ensuring the values fall within ($\epsilon,1-\epsilon$) and never leave the unit interval during computation.

 The measurement vector $\uu$ is $N$-dimensional, and the time-delay embedded vector $\uuH$ contains $H$ delayed samples, resulting in a complete input vector of size $N\times H$ components:

 These initial values form the starting point for constructing the projected vector $P(\uuH)$.
 To distinguish them from the new features generated during the projection process, we assign non-positive indices: